top of page

 RECORDINGS

-In Scotland there is an ancient tradition of telling stories, eye to eye, mind to mind and heart to heart.
+Scotland has an ancient tradition of telling stories, eye to eye, mind to mind and heart to heart.
 There is no doubt that this is the way they should be told.
-For this is when the magic happens.
+This is when the magic happens.
 When they come alive in the soul of the listener.
 Like the tellers of old, I had always resisted making recordings but the need to keep the old folktales alive won the battle.
 I have a YouTube channel ROWAN MORRISON - STORYTELLING WISE WOMAN that hosts more of my recordings.
 When I am not out swimming with the selkies, I will put up more recordings.

 https://www.youtube.com/channel/UCukuyIw8cONf7NCH6jsgY2Q